glowone/cse15l-lab-reports/index.md

 **Why did I get this output?**

 `cd`:
-Cd did it's job/did what it was asked of.
-Pwd confirmed it.
+`cd` did it's job/did what it was asked of. `pwd` confirmed it.
 It didn't return anything because it didn't have to.

 `ls`:
 `ls School` opened up the list of objects within the School directory.